snownontrace/public-scripts-Wang2020-branching-morphogenesis/README.md

+# Instructions of Code Usage
-This is a collection of customized scripts (Jupyter notebook, R, ImageJ macro and Jython) used for image analysis, plotting and movie making in Wang et al., 2020 (PubMed ID xxxxxx: to update after publication).
+This is a collection of customized scripts (Jupyter notebook, R, ImageJ macro and Jython) used for image analysis, plotting and movie making in Wang et al., 2020 (PubMed ID xxxxxx: will update after publication).
 Please kindly cite our paper if you used them in your work.

 ---
+## Reproducing plots in Wang et al., 2020

 Refer to the table below for a guide of which scripts were used to generate the plot(s) of interest.